 Upgrading your RAM will cost you only a fraction of what you’ll need to spend if you overhaul your entire system.

 Other things you need to look out for

-Aside from your desktop computer slowing down, freezing, overheating, and having hardware issues, you may also need to look out for other problems that could eventually signal a need for an upgrade.
+Aside from your computer slowing down, freezing, overheating, and having hardware issues, you may also need to look for other problems that could eventually signal an upgrade.
 These include:

 - Compatibility issues.

 - Outdated operating system.

 Upgrading your RAM and hard drive to boost your desktop’s power may be easy, but that may not be the same for other components like the motherboard.